-In Colombia the common voltage is 110 V. The frequency is 60 Hz.
+In Colombia, the common voltage is 110 V. The frequency is 60 Hz.
 The plugs and sockets are A / B type.

 Tipping is not customary in Colombia but it is welcome.

-For restaurants, the standard is 10% of the total bill, and in most cases, they will add 10% tip to their bills automatically.
+For restaurants, the standard is 10% of the total bill, and in most cases, they will add a 10% tip to their bills automatically.
 If you wish to leave extra tips, cash is appreciated.

-For regular excursions, US$ 7-10 per person is expected for the guide and US $3-5 per person for the driver (depending on whether it’s a half-day excursion or a full day excursion)
+For regular excursions, US$ 7-10 per person is expected for the guide and US $3-5 per person for the driver (depending on whether it’s a half-day excursion or a full-day excursion)

-In Colombia there are many festivals and events.
+In Colombia, there are many festivals and events.
 One of the most important is the Barranquilla Carnival, which is celebrated every year in February with millions who attend from all over the world.
 Also in the month of December is the Cali Fair; one of the most famous salsa festivals in the world.
-There is also the Manizales fair in January, and the Black and White festival in Pasto in January.
+There is also the Manizales fair in January and the Black and White festival in Pasto in January.

 Get a Trip Quote Order a Brochure